amir20/phantomjs-node/README.md

 }());
 ```

-Using Mode v7+ you can run the above example with `node --harmony-async-await file.js`
+Using Node v7+ you can run the above example with `node --harmony-async-await file.js`

 See [examples](examples) folder for more ways to use this module.